1 9 7 4 – 1 9 7 6 (Australia/France/Scotland)

 The elements of struggle, quick fortunes, and a mix of foreigners and republicanism combined to make the ABC’s Rush a hit.

 The series, starring John Waters as police sergeant Robert McKellar, was produced originally in black and white, but the second series was made on a bigger budget and filmed in colour.

-At the end of the first series, Sgt McKellar had just wed the most eligible woman in Crocker’s Gully, the desirable aristocrat widow Sarah Lucas (Olivia Hamnett), strangely out of place among the rough and tumble taverns and mineshafts of Crocker’s Gully.
+At the end of the first series, Sgt McKellar had just wed the desirable English aristocrat widow Sarah Lucas (Olivia Hamnett), strangely out of place among the rough and tumble taverns and mineshafts of Crocker’s Gully.

 He had moved to Turon Springs on the NSW goldfields but looked not a day older, still had the same slumbrous eyes, and still wore his shirts open to the waist in a most unpolicemanlike way.